Prometheus-X-association/data-veracity/docs/design-document.md

 Several data examples (including correct and incorrect samples) will be used for these tests.
 Various data quality aspects will be targeted and case studies will be conducted using different data types used in the main project use cases, like VR traces ([xAPI]), Moodle learning traces ([xAPI]), and skills (ontology/terminology).

-The integration with the _Dataspace Connector_ component will be tested thoroughy to verify that the necessary interactions are indeed possible and that error cases are handled properly (e.g., when no data is received during a data exchange or data _is_ received but without a [PoV](#g_pov)/[AoV](#g_aov) even though it would be required).
+The integration with the [Dataspace Connector] component will be tested thoroughy to verify that the necessary interactions are indeed possible and that error cases are handled properly (e.g., when no data is received during a data exchange or data _is_ received but without a [PoV](#g_pov)/[AoV](#g_aov) even though it would be required).

-While DVA will not directly integrate with the _Contract_ component, it should be tested that DVA can recognize [VLA](#g_vla) fragments defined in the contracts and that it is possible to extend existing contracts with [VLA](#g_vla) fragments.
+While DVA will not directly integrate with the [Contract Manager] component, it should be tested that DVA can recognize [VLA](#g_vla) fragments defined in the contracts and that it is possible to extend existing contracts with [VLA](#g_vla) fragments.
 In the end, this functionality will be provided by (or at least _via_) the _Catalogue,_ not this BB.

-Furthermore, interactions with other components, such as the _Data Value Chain Tracker (DVCT)_ will be validated through testing, as these potentially involve new interactions, protocols, and interfaces.
+Furthermore, interactions with other components, such as the [Data Value Chain Tracker (DVCT)][Data Value Chain Tracker] will be validated through testing, as these potentially involve new interactions, protocols, and interfaces.

 The DVA BB test acceptance critieria are, informally, and without striving for completeness:
 * [VLAs](#g_vla) can be struck and parsed from contracts.
 * DVA correctly handles data fulfilling the criteria in the corresponding [VLA](#g_vla) as well as data that is non-compliant.
-* DVA can successfully communicate with the _Dataspace Connector_ and be a part of the data exchange flow.
+* DVA can successfully communicate with the [Dataspace Connector] and be a part of the data exchange flow.
 * [AoVs](#g_aov) and [PoVs](#g_pov) can be created via DVA.
 * No [PoVs](#g_pov) can be created for data that does not fulfil the [VLA.](#g_vla)